ElvinLit/cse15l-lab-reports/lab1.md

 ![Image](cd_1.png)
 * An example of using the command `ls` with no arguments would be just using `ls`.
 Doing so will print the contents of the working directory to the terminal.
 In this example, I am in the home directory, and when I run the command `/lecture1` is displayed to me.
 ![Image](ls_1.png)
 * An example of using `cat` with no arguments would just be using `cat`.
 This puts the terminal into standard input mode, where everything I type is echoed back to me.
 In this example, I am in the home directory, and I use the command.
-At first, the shell prompt disappears, and then I type `hello` and press `Enter`. `hello` is then printed back on the command line to me.
+At first, the shell prompt disappears, and then I type *"hello"* and press **Enter**. `hello` is then printed back on the command line to me.
 ![Image](cat_1.png)
 2. Share an example of using the command with a path to a directory as an argument.
 - An example of using the command `cd` with a path to a directory as an argument would be if my working directory is `/lecture1`, and I use `cd /messages`.
 Doing so will change the working directory to `/lecture/messages`.